Trashy Tuesday How to Stencil on Old Wood With Stain

 Glue 3 sides together using wood glue.
 I like Gorilla Wood Glue.
 Stuff is strong!
 I used cans of CeCe Caldwell’s paints to hold it in place, they are just the right height for my project.

 Now for the Stencil!
-I used CeCe Caldwell’s all natural Stain + Finish in Kukui.
+I used CeCe Caldwell’s Stain.
 Watch the video to see how easy it is to stencil on old wood with CeCe Caldwell’s stain.

 My friend loved her gift, a nice alternative to gift bags.

-Next time you see a piece of old wood, pick it up and grab some CeCe Caldwell’s all natural Stain + Finish.
+Next time you see a piece of old wood, pick it up and grab some CeCe Caldwell’s Stain.
 Then check back here to see how to stencil on old wood!

 If you liked this post, you might enjoy these Trashy Makeovers too: